Leaving KSC and Loan Repayment

 The National Student Loan Data System (NSLDS) is the U.S. Department of Education's (ED's) central database for student aid.
 NSLDS receives data from schools, guaranty agencies, the Direct Loan program, and other Department of ED programs.
 NSLDS Student Access provides a centralized, integrated view of Title IV loans and grants so that recipients of Title IV Aid can access and inquire about their Title IV loans and/or grant data.
 Use your federal PIN to log into the NSLDS site.

 The U.S. government is the lender under the Direct Loan program.
-You will make all repayments to the U.S. government through Borrower Services at the Federal Student Aid Loan Servicing Center.
+You will make all repayments to the U.S. government through their designated loan servicer.
+Please visit NSLDS to determine who your servicer is.

 ACS Education Services services the Federal Perkins and Keene Tuition loans.
 They will contact you directly regarding how and when to begin making payments.